Family Corner

 • If bringing lunch from home, no food that needs to be heated is allowed, as there is no access to an oven or microwave.

-Family Communication
+Family Communication:

-Family Contact: Teachers will communicate with families by: phone, letter, or digitally through Class Dojo.
+Teachers will communicate with families by:

-• Please send a note in the homework folder or email him/her at the address above, or
+To contact your child’s teacher or make an appointment: Please send a note in the homework folder or email him/her at the address above, or you can also leave a message for him/her in the main office (ext.
+2171/2172)

 The objectives of the PTA are to: